mlb2251/stitch-artifact/README.md

 - Runtime requirement: ~1 min (Ours took 57s)
 - Memory requirement: Peak 463MB
 - Expected output: A full expected output log is given in `experiments/make-claim-3.log`.
-Note that timing/memory information has been manually appended to this log file for reference.
+Note that as with claim 1, timing/memory information has been appended to this log file for reference.
 - Comments:
   - expected plots and other outputs are prepopulated in the artifact, however `make claim-3` will clear these outputs before re-running.
   - `make claim-3-viz` will execute just the graphing code for `claim-3` in case you encounter an error in the Python error and would like to re-run just that part of the code.